Preschool Autism Program

 • may include a small number of intervention hours that can be adjusted up or down based on the child’s needs.

-The agency delivers Intervention services in the most natural environment possible.
-The intervention can take place in one of three locations: at home, in an early learning and childcare facility, or in limited circumstances, in the autism agency office.
+VIVA delivers intervention services in the most natural environment possible.
+The intervention can take place in one of three locations: at home, in an early learning and childcare facility, or in limited circumstances, in one of VIVA’s regional offices.

 The child's intervention is personalized to meet the unique needs of each child and their family.
 The primary goal of intervention is to identify and reduce a child’s most significant barrier to learning in their natural environment.
 Interventions are based on assessments which are completed by the agency on an ongoing basis.
 The plan will include a summary of the goals and objectives that will guide the intervention.
 Plans are revised and updated on an ongoing basis according to the child and family’s needs.

-Each Anglophone and Francophone school district in New Brunswick is linked to a Regional office of Autism Intervention Services.
+Each Anglophone and Francophone school district in New Brunswick is linked to one of VIVA’s regional office.
 Families receive services in their language of choice.

 Children may receive services from the Preschool Autism Program until they begin school.
-Autism Intervention Services and schools have access to common training and tools and will work together to make the transition to school smooth and effective.
+VIVA and schools have access to common training and tools and will work together to make the transition to school smooth and effective.

-Parents receive a parent handbook upon enrollment that explains services and helps families achieve best outcomes.
+Parents/Guardians receive a handbook upon enrollment that explains services and helps families achieve best outcomes.
 Parental engagement is encouraged as it often increases the benefit of the child’s enrollment in the program.

 Additional information is available through our Brochure and Parent Handbook.